vikrambagali/Authentication/README.md

-Based on the provided context, here is a breakdown and summary of the authentication app:

 ### Secure Authentication App Overview
 This is a simple authentication application built with Express.js, designed to implement secure user registration, login, session handling, and token-based authentication using JWT (JSON Web Tokens).